sara1594/Data_Analyst_Portfolio/README.md

 [`jobs_from_bls.gov.ipynb`](https://github.com/sara1594/Data_Analyst_Portfolio/blob/f93ab91018bb79e83d023e0718e198035da2a2f2/My_Projects/Annual%20Wage%20Comparison%20U.S.%20vs%20Japan/jobs_from_bls.gov.ipynb)

 **Background :**
 Interestingly, both U.S. and Japan are at the same level on the national annual median wages (in 2020), but it doesn't mean their work envrionments are the same.
-This time, I was curious comparing two countries, especially in wages of each career and educational background.
-New findings from the analysis might be useful for people who are looking for a career in each country.
+This time, I was curious comparing two countries, especially in wages and educational backgrounds of different careers.
+New findings from this analysis might be useful for people who are looking for a career in each country.

 **The goal of this project is to answer these questions ;**
 - Do educational backgrounds affect earnings?
 If yes, how?